discopt/cmr/doc/index.md

   - \ref consecutive-ones
   - \ref max-flow-min-cut

-# Usage #
+# Installation and Usage #

-The functionality can be used via command-line tools or via its C/C++ interface.
+The functionality can be used via command-line tools or via its C interface.
 There is one executable per matrix/matroid class.
 Its documentation and that of the interface can be found on the respective pages.
 The executables accept several \ref file-formats.

+Changes and bug fixes are listed [here](\ref changes).

 # License #